Icenium/icenium-cli/README.md

 Features
 ===

-Latest version: Telerik AppBuilder 2.1.1
+Latest version: Telerik AppBuilder 2.2
-Release date: 2014, May 12
+Release date: 2014, June 3

-> This is a maintenance release.
-For a complete list of the features available in Telerik AppBuilder 2.1.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-1-1" target="_blank">Telerik AppBuilder 2.1.1 Release Notes</a>.

-> For a complete list of the features available in the last major release, Telerik AppBuilder 2.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-1" target="_blank">Telerik AppBuilder 2.1 Release Notes</a>.
+> For a complete list of the features available in Telerik AppBuilder 2.2, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-2" target="_blank">Telerik AppBuilder 2.2 Release Notes</a>.

 #### What you can do with this version of the Telerik AppBuilder CLI